Dolly Sinatra: Death

-On January 6, 1977, Dolly Sinatra had invited friend Mrs. Anthony Carboni to join her in a private flight, provided by son Frank Sinatra, to come to Vegas for a show and gambling, but shortly after take-off from Palm Springs Municipal Airport, the Gates Learjet 24 crashed into a 10,000-foot (3,048-meter) snowy mountaintop ridge, in the eastern portion of the San Gorgonio Wilderness, killing all aboard.
-Dolly Sinatra was 79 years old.
-It was later concluded the crash was due to crew error that killed the four people aboard.
-Also killed were pilots Donald J. Weier, 36, and Jerold W. Foley, 33, both of Las Vegas, Nevada.
+On January 6, 1977, Dolly Sinatra had invited friend, Anna Stack Carbone, to join her in a chartered flight provided by son Frank, to travel from Palm Springs to Las Vegas to see him perform and do some gambling.
+Shortly after takeoff from Palm Springs Municipal Airport, the Gates Learjet 24 struck a 9,700 foot ridge on San Gorgonio Mountain in the San Gorgonio Wilderness.
+All aboard perished including Mrs. Carbone, 67, Captain Donald J. Weier, 36, and co-pilot Jerald W. Foley, 43, both of Las Vegas.
+Dolly Sinatra was 82 years old.

+It was later concluded the crash was due to crew error.
 Because of darkness, freezing temperatures, and rugged terrain at the crash site, it took days for authorities to recover all the bodies.
-Dolly Sinatra was later interred at Desert Memorial Park in nearby Cathedral City, California, where her husband, Marty Sinatra, was buried nearly a decade earlier.
+Dolly Sinatra was later interred at Desert Memorial Park in nearby Cathedral City, California, where her husband, Marty Sinatra, had been buried nearly a decade earlier.